-Developers building a structure for lease to an approved eligible business and contractors performing work for an approved eligible business may be permitted to receive a sales and use tax refund on eligible purchases directly from the state only when the approved eligible business requests the Department of Finance and Administration DFA, Tax Credits/Special Refunds Section, in writing, that this be permitted and states the basis for this request.
+Developers building a structure for lease to an approved eligible business and contractors performing work for an approved eligible business may be permitted to receive a sales and use tax refund on eligible purchases directly from the state only when the approved eligible business requests DFA Tax Credits/Special Refunds Section, in writing, that this be permitted and states the basis for this request.
 This request must be approved by DFA prior to the signing of the financial incentive agreement.

-The Department of Finance and Administration DFA, Revenue Division, will authorize this procedure only when it is satisfied that:
+DFA Revenue Division, will authorize this procedure only when it is satisfied that:

-- (1) The written request sufficiently states the basis for this request and provides a satisfactory explanation why this arrangement is crucial to the success of the project; - (2) All requirements of the Consolidated Incentive Act of 2003, as amended, and AEDC rules will be adhered to; - (3) A notarized affidavit (Form Tax Back 1400) is presented to the DFA Department of Finance and Administration, Revenue Division, from the contractor or developer stating the eligible business will receive the benefit of the sales and use tax refunds by having the cost of construction or lease payments reduced by the amount of the tax refund; and - (4) A notarized affidavit (Form Tax Back 1300) is presented to the Department of Finance and Administration, DFA Revenue Division, from the approved eligible business waiving the right to claim a refund of sales and use taxes, and passing on the right to claim refunds to the contractor or developer.
-The affidavit must state that the eligible business acknowledges that if the eligible business fails to comply with the conditions contained in the Act or this regulation rule, that the business will be liable for the payment of all sales and use taxes which were refunded to the contractors and developers under this Act, plus interest-; and - (5) The eligible business's incentive agreement with AEDC the Commission must include a provision for recapture of the sales and use tax refunds from the contractor or developer if the eligible business closes and ceases operations within a short period.
+- The written request sufficiently states the basis for this request and provides a satisfactory explanation why this arrangement is crucial to the success of the project; - All requirements of the Consolidated Incentive Act of 2003, as amended, and AEDC rules will be adhered to; - A notarized affidavit (Form Tax Back 1400) is presented to DFA Revenue Division from the contractor or developer stating the eligible business will receive the benefit of the sales and use tax refunds by having the cost of construction or lease payments reduced by the amount of the tax refund; - A notarized affidavit (Form Tax Back 1300) is presented to DFA Revenue Division from the approved eligible business waiving the right to claim a refund of sales and use taxes, and passing on the right to claim refunds to the contractor or developer.
+The affidavit must state that the eligible business acknowledges that if the eligible business fails to comply with the conditions contained in the Act or this rule, that the business will be liable for the payment of all sales and use taxes which were refunded to the contractors and developers under this Act, plus interest; and - The eligible business's incentive agreement with the Commission must include a provision for recapture of the sales and use tax refunds from the contractor or developer if the eligible business closes and ceases operations within a short period.

-If a developer or contractor has been authorized by the Department of Finance and Administration DFA to receive the refund, the developer or contractor must file an Annual Sales and Use Tax Refund Request by Developer Form (Form Tax Back 1200) and schedules (Schedule A) listing the qualified purchases.
+If a developer or contractor has been authorized by DFA to receive the refund, the developer or contractor must file an Annual Sales and Use Tax Refund Request by Developer Form (Form Tax Back 1200) and schedule (Schedule A) listing the qualified purchases.